megakiyaiscool/Smart_Plug/README.md

 ## OPTIONS:

+-u [USERNAME]
--u  [USERNAME] \Mosquitto server username.
+   - Mosquitto server username.
+-p [PASSWORD]
--p  [PASSWORD] \Mosquitto server password.
+   - Mosquitto server password.
--h  [MQTT HOST] \Mosquitto server hostname or IP address.
+-h [MQTT HOST]
+   - Mosquitto server hostname or IP address.
+-t [TOPIC]
--t  [TOPIC] \Mosquitto server topic to subscribe to.
+   - Mosquitto server topic to subscribe to.
--r  [REFRESH INTERVAL] \Number of seconds between updates to the frontend.
-Also the interval between changing the switch state and updating the status ( round trip time ).
-If left unset will default to 10 seconds \
+-r [REFRESH INTERVAL]
+   - Number of seconds between updates to the frontend.
+Also the interval between \
+changing the switch state and updating the status ( round trip time ). \If left unset will default to 10 seconds.
--c  [FILE] \Configuration file \
+-c [FILE]
+   - Configuration file
 ### smartplug.conf.example

 ```